nmanumr/nmanumr.com/src/content/companies/objex.md

 logo: /images/companies/objex.png
 ---

-I was initially hired as UI/UX Engineer, my responsibilities included the redesigning of their marketing sites and designing their new product (Rabbito.io).
-From there I was promoted to frontend engineer and eventually I was working on their product as a full stack developer.
+At Objex Inc., I started as a UI/UX Engineer, redesigning their websites.
+I got promoted to full stack developer on Rabbito.io, a microblogging platform, handling everything from design to making it work.
+For rabbito, I built a blogging system, made a desktop editor for writing blogs in markdown, and created a user-friendly dashboard for managing blogs and posts.